igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Minimum Stream Offset:

-: A variable-length integer indicating the minimum offset of the stream data that the receiver is expected to receive on the identified stream, in units of octets.
+: A variable-length integer indicating the minimum offset of the stream data that the receiver is expecting to receive on the identified stream, in units of octets.

 Exempt Stream Bytes: